Interactive Process Overview

-To be eligible for reasonable accommodations, students are required to self-identify and provide documentation of their disability to the Office of Disability and Access.
+To be eligible for reasonable accommodations, students are required to complete an interactive process with the Office of Disability and Access.

 What happens during the interactive process?

 - Student submits a request for accommodations (e.g., academic, residential, social) using the Accommodation Request Form.

 - Student schedules a meeting with a member of the Disability and Access team (for incoming students, this should be scheduled for late May or June before your entry).
 This meeting, referred to as our primary documentation, includes getting to know the student: their interests, their strengths, their functional impacts, and their accommodations request.
 Questions asked may include:

 Tell me about yourself (hobbies, likes, dislikes, major, favorite courses/subjects)